tsuru/tsuru/docs/contribute/setting-up-your-tsuru-development-environment.rst

 =========================================

-Go uses an environment variable called GOPATH to allow users to develop using the go build tool (http://golang.org/cmd/go), so you need to setup this variable before clone and install tsuru.
+Go uses an environment variable called GOPATH to allow users to develop using the go build tool (http://golang.org/cmd/go).
+So you need to setup this variable before cloning and installing tsuru.
 You can set this variable to your
 $HOME directory, or something like `$HOME/gocode`.

 Once you have defined the GOPATH variable, then run the following commands: